 Smithfield Bakery makes everything from scratch, using local produce from their garden garden when in season and also from local farmers.
-They have been in business for 24 years, always working to make the best product possible.
+They have been in business for over 25 years, always working to make the best product possible.
 As one of the few bakeries left that still believes in handcrafting every product, their baking style is best described as old-world.
 A few customer favorites include the Danish rings, sticky buns, custard bread pudding, and many different flavors of cheesecakes.
 This Smithfield dessert destination prides themselves on being community and detail oriented.

 Bonnie Blue Bakery—Winchester